 Some clubs meet every week for several months while some meet once or twice a month all year long.
 This depends on the club, what its members want to do and the time advisors have available.
 The most important thing is to schedule meeting times so members and their families can remember and include them in their schedules.

 4-H is a youth member-driven organization.
 Each club has a board of executive members, elected by the club each year.
 The executive board, with help from the advisor group, will lead the club towards making decisions about the club's activities and events.

 There is a small charge for project books.
 The total cost to complete a 4-H project varies a great deal.
 A member enrolled in a food and nutrition project might use supplies from around the home to practice the skills being learned, and therefore have no direct expense.
 A member who buys and keeps a saddle horse might invest hundreds of dollars.
 Advisors, parents, and members should discuss costs when projects are selected.
 Costs should be realistic for the family budget.

 How do 4-H members get to exhibit at the county fair?

 Many 4-H members exhibit their projects at the county fair, which is the Canfield Fair.
 This includes most livestock projects, many non-livestock animal projects (pocket pets, horses, dogs), and many non-livestock projects (also known as still projects).

 What do advisors do at meetings?

 Advisors provide a link between the county 4-H program (and County Extension Office) and youth members and their families.
-Advisors should assist in organizing club activities and events, including: securing a meeting location, communicating meeting and activity dates with members and their families, overseeing financial and other decisions to be sure that they follow state 4-H guidelines, providing feedback to youth as they progress through their projects, and much more.
+Advisors should assist in organizing club activities and events, including securing a meeting location, communicating meeting and activity dates with members and their families, overseeing financial and other decisions to be sure that they follow state 4-H guidelines, and providing feedback to youth as they progress through their projects, and much more.
 Advisors should be in the background at meetings to advise and provide support for members as they conduct their activities.